ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### B. Unlock the UIN

 MOSIP allows an individual to unlock the authentication type(s) (Demographic, Biometrics (FP/Iris/Face/All)) associated with the UIN/VID.
+The unlocked authentication type(s) of demographic and biometric can be used for any required validation or verification.

 The following procedure to be followed by an individual to unlock the authentication type(s):